 The 20ga Schrifle™ round is the 3rd generation of a hunting slug design and is the ongoing result of over 5 years of research & development.
-The “out of the box thinking” that culminated into this unique design and was only made possible by the advancements in precision machining, plastic development and new molding techniques.
+The “out of the box thinking” that culminated into this unique design and was only made possible by the advancements in precision machining from the likes of an iso certified machine shop, plastic development, and new molding techniques.
 Most importantly, the quality control and consistency of the new gun powders over the last decade has vastly improved.

 The 1st generation of sabot slug was developed in the early 1980’s for police use.
-In the late 1980’s it was purchased & slightly redesigned by Bob Sowash (BRI) Company.
-Then bought out by Winchester & Federal and re-introduced for big game hunting with rifled barrels for the 1991/1992 hunting season.
+In the late 1980’s that design was purchased & slightly redesigned by Bob Sowash (the BRI – Company).
+Then bought out by a shared venture of Winchester & Federal and re-introduced for big game hunting with rifled barrels for the 1991/1992 hunting season.

 The “Schrifle”™ design slug is the 3rd generation utilizing a bore size, NON-SABOT hunting slug.
 This new slug concept uses “out of the box thinking” to correct a number of problems that has plagued the first two generations of sabot slugs since the beginning.